Raesangur/logo/README.md

 # Logo
 This repository contains various representations of my logo, a mix of a `m` and a `1`.
-The various versions have been generated from the `m1.svg` file.
+The various versions have been generated from the `m1.svg` file, with different layers displayed or not to achieve the different versions.
 In addition to the graphical versions, a font is available as well to import the logo in various programs.

 The color palette is <span style="color: #000000> `#0000000` </span> for the pure black and <span style="color:#AA0000> `#AA0000` </span> for the red.

 `.png` pictures have been exported for each variant of the logo, in three available resolutions, a low-res `256x256`, a `512x512` and a high-res `2048x2048`.
+`.svg` and `.pdf` pictures have also been exported as vector graphics. `.pdf` pictures were generated with a 600dpi resolution.
+The `.svg` subversions were created from the main `m1.svg`, with unused layers cleaned off, and can be used as vector images directly, to regenerate the `.pdf` files or to generate other formats such as `.html` or `.tex` versions which have not been included in this repository.

 ### Clouds
 The regular version of the logo, that I use in 99% of cases.
 The logo has no transparency and features clouds in the background.